-The Well Project Leadership Exchange is a new series connecting thoughtleaders in the HIV community to explore one another's work, activism, and personal experiences.
-This series will bring together cis and trans women and others who uplift women's voices across the HIV community in dialogue.
+The Well Project Leadership Exchange is a series connecting thoughtleaders in the HIV community to explore one another's work, activism, and personal experiences.
+This series brings together cis and trans women and others who uplift women's voices across the HIV community in dialogue.
 Please join us for this remarkable series as we look to find new ways to connect leaders and learn from one another during these unusual and challenging times.

 Future dates and topics of future episodes to be posted here soon.
 Check back often!

 Ciarra "Ci Ci" Covin and Lealah Pollock, MD, MS – February 2023

 Leadership Exchange LIVE (BEEEBAH Edition) is a live video interview series featuring experts in breast/chestfeeding.
 The fourth session features Ciarra "Ci Ci" Covin (The Well Project) and Lealah Pollock, MD, MS (University of California, San Francisco) discussing recent updates to the Perinatal HIV Clinical Guidelines.

 Updates to the section Infant Feeding for Individuals with HIV in the United States now assert the need for shared decision-making between providers and parents living with HIV and increased support from providers for parents' infant-feeding choices.
 This is big news!

 Please watch now to learn about these updates; hear Ci Ci relate her own experiences and describe what these changes can mean for women and other birthing people living with HIV; and listen as Lealah shares what this means more broadly for the landscape of breast/chestfeeding and HIV.

 This series of exchanges with thoughtleaders on breast/chestfeeding and HIV has been essential to our efforts to raise awareness, inspire action, and ensure that women living with HIV can experience their fundamental right to make informed, uncoerced infant-feeding decisions.